c6o/docs/content/tutorials/core.md

 kubectl get svc -n sample-project sample-project-frontend --output jsonpath='{.status.loadBalancer.ingress[0].ip}'

 ```

 or (for zsh, make sure you remove the escape character before the open parenthesis)

 ```bash
 open http://$(kubectl get svc -n sample-project sample-project-frontend --output jsonpath='{.status.loadBalancer.ingress[0].ip}')
 ```

-You will see that the response of the leaf service is from the cluster-based service:
+You will see that the response of the Leaf service is from the cluster-based service:

 ```json
 {